To Abridge or Not to Abridge?

 One of the most essential parts of Charlotte Mason's philosophy is that children's minds should feast upon living books.
 Sometimes it's easy to spot a living book, other times it's unclear whether a book is living or not.
 There's a misconception that a living book has to be old, but the truth is: not all old books are living, and not all living books are old.
 While is true that many CM curricula utilize older books, the age of a book doesn't automatically guarantee it to be living.
 Conversely, not all modern literature should be relegated as twaddle.

 Additionally, not all versions of a particular book are guaranteed to be living.
-For instance, an abridged book might be change a living book into something that's considerably different than it's form.
+For instance, an abridged book might be change a living book into something that's considerably different than it's original form.
 But what does it mean when a text is abridged?
 And can an abridged text be living?
 What did Charlotte Mason say about using abridged copies with our children?
 These are some of the questions we'll consider in this post.

 What is an Abridged Book?